-Garry is the Project Director with the Department of Justice and Regulation who is responsible for the delivery of the new youth justice centre in Wyndham.
+Garry is the Project Director with the Department of Justice and Community Safety who is responsible for the delivery of the new youth justice centre in Wyndham.
 Garry has been involved in a number of large-scale infrastructure projects, including the Metropolitan Remand Centre, Hopkins Correctional Centre Expansion Project and the Ravenhall Correctional Centre.
 Garry has been a resident of Wyndham City for more than 30 years and brought up his family there.

 Lenard is the Director of Youth Justice Infrastructure and Major Projects with the Department of Justice and Community Safety.
 Lenard has extensive experience in justice settings and is responsible for the delivery of youth justice custodial services at Victoria’s two current youth justice centres, Parkville and Malmsbury.